|

 EOG Resources EOG - EOG Resources (EOG) Wolfcamp Shale - In the Permian Basin Wolfcamp in Texas,

 respectively.
-EOG has 94 percent, 88 percent and 89 percent working interest in these wells, respectively.
-In Irion
+EOG has 90 and 85 percent working interest in the wells, respectively.
+On the border between Irion and Crockett

 ConocoPhillips COP - ConocoPhillips (COP) announced they have started an acreage position in the Wolfcamp Shale - In this quarter, we added 33,000 acres in the emerging Wolfcamp shale